Geoffrey Hill: Criticism

-The violence of Hill's aesthetic has been criticised by the Irish poet-critic Tom Paulin, who draws attention to the poet's use of the Virgilian trope of 'rivers of blood' – as used infamously by Enoch Powell – to suggest that despite Hill's multi-layered irony and techniques of reflection, his lyrics draw their energies from an outmoded nationalism, expressed in what Hugh Haughton has described as a 'language of the past largely invented by the Victorians'.
-Yet as Raphael Ingelbien notes, "Hill's England ... is a landscape which is fraught with the traces of a history that stretches so far back that it relativizes the Empire and its aftermath".
-Harold Bloom has called him "the strongest British poet now active".
+The violence of Hill's aesthetic has been criticised by Irish poet and critic Tom Paulin, who draws attention to Hill's use of the Virgilian trope of "rivers of blood" – as also used by Enoch Powell – to suggest that his lyrics draw their energies from an outmoded nationalism, expressed in what Hugh Haughton has described as a "language of the past largely invented by the Victorians".

-Hill addressed some of the misperceptions about his political and cultural beliefs in a Guardian interview in 2002.
+Hill addressed criticisms of his political and cultural beliefs in a Guardian interview in 2002.
 There he suggested that his affection for the "radical Tories" of the 19th century, while recently misunderstood as reactionary, was actually evidence of a progressive bent tracing back to his working-class roots.
 He also indicated that he could no longer draw a firm distinction between "Blairite Labour" and the Thatcher-era Conservatives, lamenting that both parties had become solely oriented toward "materialism".
-Hill's style has been subjected to parody: Wendy Cope includes a two-stanza parody of the Mercian Hymns entitled "Duffa Rex" in Making Cocoa for Kingsley Amis published by Faber & Faber.
+Hill's style has been subjected to parody: Wendy Cope includes a two-stanza parody of the Mercian Hymns entitled "Duffa Rex" in Making Cocoa for Kingsley Amis, published by Faber & Faber.